Over 40 million people granted COVID-19 vaccine passports | Society | Vietnam+ (VietnamPlus)

 Over 40 million people granted COVID-19 vaccine passports

-The main reason is many incorrect information, particularly those declared during the time the fourth COVID-19 resurgence was ravaging the country last year, it explained.
+The administration said the main reason is many incorrect information, particularly those declared during the time the fourth COVID-19 resurgence was ravaging the country last year.

 Inconsistent information prevents a passport to be granted.